haoyuewang27/fast_2D_projection/README.md

 **No installation.
 No server.
 No build step.**

-1. Click and open the website [fast_2D_projection](https://haoyuewang27.github.io/fast_2D_projection/) (Thanks to Daniel for the website deployment setting!)
+1. Click and open the website [fast_2D_projection](https://haoyuewang27.github.io/fast_2D_projection/) (Thanks to Daniel for the website deployment setup!)

 2. Drag and drop a `.pdb` or `.cif` / `.mmcif` file onto the window, or click **Load PDB**

 If you prefer to download your own copy of the html file:
 Download [`Fast_2D_Projection_Visualization_v0.2.html`](https://github.com/haoyuewang27/fast_2D_projection/blob/main/Fast_2D_Projection_Visualization_v0.2.html)
-Double click it and open it in any modern browser (Chrome, Safari, ...)!
+Then double click it and it should open in any modern browser (Chrome, Safari, ...)

 **Load, drag, and view**